RenanOD/IC/README.md

 [![Build Status](https://travis-ci.org/RenanOD/NumInt.jl.svg)](https://travis-ci.org/RenanOD/NumInt.jl)

-This repository contains codes that can be used for numerical integration.
+NumInt is a repository that contains functions which can be used for numerical integration.

-Each folder corresponds to a different method of quadrature.
+Each function uses a different method to approximate a specific type of integral.
+This includes improper integrals and intervals with singularities at the endpoints.